Highway patrol: Italy

 In Italy, traffic policing on highways is the responsibility of the Polizia Stradale section of the civilian Polizia di Stato and the Gendarmerie force of the Carabinieri.

 Japan

-In Japan, traffic policing on highways is the responsibility of the Expressway Traffic Police Units (高速道路交通警察隊, Kōsoku-dōro kōtsu-keisatsu-tai), operational units of Traffic department of each Prefectural police departments.
+In Japan, traffic policing on highways is the responsibility of the Expressway Traffic Police Units (高速道路交通警察隊, Kōsoku-dōro kōtsu-keisatsu-tai), operational units of the traffic department within each prefectural police agency.

 Liechtenstein

 Despite the non-existence of motorways due to the country's small size, the Liechtensteiner National Police, the country's small national police force, is in charge of traffic matters.

 Luxembourg

 In Luxembourg, traffic policing on highways is the responsibility of the Grand Ducal Police, the country's national police force, under the responsibility of the Road Police Unit (UPR - Unité de la police de la route / Eenheet vun der Verkéierspolice / Verkehrspolizeieinheit).
 This task was previously enforced by the defunct Luxembourgish National Grand Ducal Gendarmerie.

 Malaysia

 In Malaysia, traffic policing on highways is the responsibility by Royal Malaysia Police.
 JPJ also charged with the responsibility of undertaking registration and licensing of drivers and all motor vehicles and trailers in Malaysia.